 Before taking this medicine

-a stomach or intestinal disorder such as colitis; or
+intestinal problems, such as colitis;

 How is cefazolin given?

-Cefazolin is injected into a vein through an IV.
+Cefazolin is injected into a vein.

 Store unmixed cefazolin at room temperature, away from moisture, heat, and light.
+Do not freeze.

 What happens if I miss a dose?